 Palpably unfair acts

-[Last updated 10/10/2023: North Carolina State touchdown from 1971.]
+[Last updated 1/26/2025: A palpably unfair act was almost called in the NFC Championship Game.]
 What happens when something obviously unfair yet not specifically covered by the rules happens during a football game?
-The palpably unfair act rule gives the referee full discretion to decide what should happen when such events occur, up to and including awarding one
+The palpably unfair act rule gives the referee full discretion to decide what should happen when such events occur,

 Another fair-catch kick found